 This article only focuses on Hillary Clinton and Donald Trump, but there are two other candidates running for president as well; Gary Johnson for the Libertarian Party and Jill Stein for the Green Party.
 See their responses to STEM issues at ScienceDebate also.

 Don’t know where to vote or what to bring when you do?
-Go to www.canivote.org.
+Check the site www.canivote.org.
 Every vote counts!

 This piece comes to us from one of our talented content contributors, Cynthia Sharpe.
 Her bio is below and if you would like to work with us you can email us here!